woof-sandbox/sandbox/docs/SandboxComet.md

 function getCollateralReserves(address asset) public view returns (uint256)
 ```

-Gets the total balance of protocol collateral reserves for an asset
+Gets the total balance of protocol collateral reserves for an asset (with planned fees deducted)

 _Note: Reverts if collateral reserves are somehow negative, which should not be possible_